Team

 Prospective Graduate Students

 I accept PhD students through the UW Department of Biology Graduate Program.
 Please note that our program does not offer Masters degrees.
 While researchers in our lab care about the conservational implications of our work and the impacts of anthropogenic change on animal behaviour, we are fundamentally interested in understanding the role of social interactions in shaping biological processes across scales—from the emergence of individual decisions to the evolution of social complexity.
 I look for graduate students who are self-driven, value curiosity, creativity, and diverse perspectives, and are willing team-players.
 Majority of our work is computational, so students should have strong quantitative and writing skills.
-The lab welcomes students from diverse backgrounds and is committed to promoting diversity, equity, and inclusion in our work and anti-racism in our field.
+The lab welcomes students from diverse backgrounds and is committed to promoting diversity, equity, and inclusion in our work.

 Current members